Affine space: Zariski topology

 Affine spaces over topological fields, such as the real or the complex numbers, have a natural topology.
 The Zariski topology, which is defined for affine spaces over any field, allows use of topological methods in any case.
 Zariski topology is the unique topology on an affine space whose closed sets are affine algebraic sets (that is sets of the common zeros of polynomial functions over the affine set).
 As, over a topological field, polynomial functions are continuous, every Zariski closed set is closed for the usual topology, if any.
 In other words, over a topological field, Zariski topology is coarser than the natural topology.

 There is a natural injective function from an affine space into the set of prime ideals (that is the spectrum) of its ring of polynomial functions.
 When affine coordinates have been chosen, this function maps the point of coordinates $\left(a_1, \dots, a_n\right)$ to the maximal ideal $\left\langle X_1 - a_1, \dots, X_n - a_n\right\rangle$.
 This function is a homeomorphism (for the Zariski topology of the affine space and of the spectrum of the ring of polynomial functions) of the affine space onto the image of the function.

 The case of an algebraically closed ground field is especially important in algebraic geometry, because, in this case, the homeomorphism above is a map between the affine space and the set of all maximal ideals of the ring of functions (this is Hilbert's Nullstellensatz).

 This is the starting idea of scheme theory of Grothendieck, which consists, for studying algebraic varieties, of considering as "points", not only the points of the affine space, but also all the prime ideals of the spectrum.
 This allows gluing together algebraic varieties in a similar way as, for manifolds, charts are glued together for building a manifold.

 Cohomology

 Like all affine varieties, local data on an affine space can always be patched together globally: the cohomology of affine space is trivial.
 More precisely, $H^i\left(\mathbb{A}_k^n,\mathbf{F}\right) = 0$ for all coherent sheaves F, and integers $i > 0$.
-This property is also enjoyed by all other affine varieties.
+This property is also enjoyed by all other affine varieties (see Serre's theorem on affineness).
 But also all of the étale cohomology groups on affine space are trivial.
 In particular, every line bundle is trivial.
 More generally, the Quillen–Suslin theorem implies that every algebraic vector bundle over an affine space is trivial.